 Good thing no one is stopping every single car at the border crossings to check.

-Those who consider themselves upstanding law-abiding citizens have been especially eager to consume cannabis that comes from a legal source with a label listing the properties of products like the Nutrition Facts on food packages.
+Those who consider themselves law-abiding are eager to consume cannabis that comes from a legal source.
+They also wanted a label listing the properties of products like the Nutrition Facts on food packages.
 Community leaders with families and stock portfolios are also less likely to maintain a relationship with an unofficial cannabis dispensary.
-Thus, the new adult-use dispensaries that 67 percent of New Jerseyans voted for are very attractive.
+Thus, the new legal dispensaries that 67 percent of New Jerseyans voted for are very attractive.

 “For years our Garden State continued to have one of the highest cannabis arrest rates in the country.
 Thankfully, those arrests stopped and thousands of pending cases were released,” he said.

-However, “the legalization and regulation of cannabis cannot be considered complete until, among other changes, limited home cultivation is allowed for personal use,” he added.
+However, “the legalization and regulation of cannabis cannot be considered complete until… limited home cultivation is allowed for personal use,” he added.

 Black Market Wins Over Legal Market in Heady NJ Instagram Poll

-An informal poll conducted by Heady NJ from our Instagram followers asked whether people would buy adult-use cannabis from the black market or the legal dispensaries.
-At the time of publication, out of the 379 who answered, 76 percent said they would continue to buy from the black market.
+An informal poll conducted by Heady NJ asked whether people would buy adult-use cannabis from the black market or the legal dispensaries.
+At the time of publication, out of the 379 who answered, 76 percent said they would buy from the black market.